mehedi-sharif/soulspring/content/our-doctors.md

       rating: "5"
       name: ''
       content: ''
-  - name: Klever Bastar, MD
+  - name: Klever Bastar Castro, MD
     image: "/images/dr-klevar-bastar.png"
     location: Mexico City, MX
     institute: ''
     internship: ''
-    bio: Prior to Forward, Chesda practiced medicine at Providence St Joseph.
-Chesda has a special interest in preventive health and management of chronic diseases, with a keen interest in smoking cessation.
-He values getting to know his members on a personal level.
+    bio: "With more than 15 years of clinical experience, Dr. Klever Bastar is passionate about wellness.
+He believes actively seeking balance between your physical, mental, and emotional body will lead you to evolve and be more aware and empathetic in your relationship with others and with nature.  \nIn his Soul Spring practice, Dr. Klever blends modern medical technology and alternative medicine therapies to help his clients achieve maximum health and a meaningful lifestyle with more clarity, fullness, and joy. "
     doctors_quote:
       title: Why I choose Soul Spring
       content: 'I have always believed the level of support and care a patient receives